gridengine/gridengine/doc/README-Autoinstall.txt

    If you are going to setup a separated Berkeley DB Spooling Server, please install the Server on the preferred host with ./inst.sge -db and than start the automatic installation.
+   In update 4 you can also install the Berkeley DB Spooling Server with auto- installation.
+Starting the auto install with ./inst_sge -m -x -auto /path/to/config checks the SPOOLING_SERVER entry within the config file and starts the Berkeley DB installation on Server host.
+This requires a passwordless rsh/ssh connection for root, the BDB Server host.

 3. Automatic Installation